K9A2/leetcode-java/readme.md

 # Usage

-This repo are edited under IntelliJ IDEA 2016.
+This repository are developed under IntelliJ IDEA 2016.
+Therefore, you can use an IDE such as IntelliJ IDEA to open and develop directly.
+Or you can compile and test it with JDK.

-All calsses are given the corresponding name in LeetCode.
-For example, problem *FizzBuzz* are solved in *FizzBuzz.java*.
-You can use this class by initialize and use it as below.
+Some of the solution had been converted to static method for the convenience of test.

 ```java
 //Below is a sample usage for problem: "492.
 Construct the Rectangle".